jericatolentino/grad/README.md

 - load the test data `python manage.py loaddata users`

+### Setting up with PostgreSQL

+- ensure PostgreSQL is installed on your OS, version 14 and add to OS env variables (bashrc + source for unix if using git bash)
+- check psql is installed, `psql`

+- Note: by default psql will try to authenticate with database using name of machine user, user `psql -U postgres` to log in with postgres user and it will prompt for your setup password

+- to create db + user ref to owner for SQL setup file

+- In psql `\l` to show all databases

 ## Other Info
 ### to create new subfolder/ app
 - `django-admin startapp users`
 ### getting list of all dependencies
 - on root level whilst in VM `pip freeze > requirements.txt`
+- installing `pip install -r requirements.txt`